PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 *Example*

-<div class="sample"; style="border: 1px solid #EBA7DA; border-radius: 5px; padding: 5px;font-family: monospace; margin: 18px;">Partnership Governance: The partnership is managed by Deal Representatives of the organizations.
-The respective governance processes of both DAOs can overwrite any decision by Deal Representatives.
+<div class="sample"; style="border: 1px solid #EBA7DA; border-radius: 5px; padding: 5px;font-family: monospace; margin: 18px;">Partnership Governance: The partnership is managed by Deal Representative(s) of the organizations.
+The respective governance processes of both DAOs can overwrite any decision by Deal Representative(s).
 In the case of this partnership, there are 2 representatives for each organization.</div>

 What happens when DAOs want to rule over a clause agreed upon on the deal, or use the tokens in a different way than what is specified in the deal?